Mini Pumpkin Spice Bundt Cakes

 Pumpkin Spice Bundt Cake

 I’m obsessed with individual desserts, y’all, especially during the fall when desserts are rapidly consumed.
-Pumpkin is definitely one of those flavors that either you love or hate.
+Pumpkin is definitely one of those flavors that you either love or hate.
 I’m the former, and I’d be happy to eat pumpkin all year long.

 Save This Recipe Form